 We do further customize this model for each project.
 Here is a representative agile process for a team of 20+ offshore resources and 30+ onsite, split into 4 scrum teams.

-We have typically 2-4 week of sprint cycle.
+We have typically 2-4 weeks of the sprint cycle.
 Even within every sprint cycle, stories with complex story points are split into simpler ones.

 Backlog grooming achieves 3 things: